Old Tax Regime Vs New Tax Regime: Which Is Better?

 The Old Tax Regime – An Overview

 The old tax regime, also known as the regular regime, offers a more traditional approach to tax filing in India.
-While it involves a slightly more complex process compared to the new regime, it can be beneficial for certain taxpayers due to the various deductions and exemptions available.
+If you compare the old vs the new tax regime, the process is slightly more complex in the old tax regime, but it can be beneficial for certain taxpayers due to the various deductions and exemptions available.

 ---|---|